Cases of Crimean-Congo Hemorrhagic Fever Have Been Found in Spain

 Having said that, we have to remember that Crimean-Congo Hemorrhagic Fever isn’t new.
 In fact, it has appeared in Spain before.

-Firstly, and for Spaniards’ peace of mind, they must remember that one thing has nothing to do with the other.
 In these cases, the most important thing is to have all the available information in order to know what to expect.

 Below, we’ll provide the most pertinent information about Crimean-Congo Hemorrhagic Fever, in case it spreads to other places like the USA.

 What is Crimean-Congo Hemorrhagic Fever?

 The World Heath Organization (WHO) defines this disease as a type of viral hemorrhagic fever, which has a fatality rate of up to 40%.

 Here’s what we know about Crimean-Congo Hemorrhagic Fever: